Introduction

 Oracle uses a defense-in-depth model with strict verification semantics and production-safe defaults.

 • Strict Verification Levels: Every result includes verificationLevel (verified, format_only, unknown).
-Format-only matches are treated as unverified, not working.
+Format-only matches are never reported as "working".

-• Privacy-Safe Leak Handling: Oracle does not send raw keys to third-party code-search providers for leak checks.
+• Privacy-Safe Leak Handling: Oracle never sends raw keys to third-party code-search providers.